 Advertise With Us

 Disclaimer: Provider information, features, and pricing are based on publicly available data as of early 2026 and may change without notice.
-Coverage limits, exclusions, and terms vary between policy tiers - always read the policy wording before purchasing.
-For higher-value yachts, consider consulting a specialist marine insurance broker.
-Compare.org.nz may earn referral fees from some providers listed above.
+Coverage limits, exclusions, and terms vary between policy tiers - always read the Product Disclosure Statement (PDS) before purchasing.
+For higher-value yachts, consider consulting a specialist marine insurance broker. insurancecompared.com.au may earn referral fees from some providers listed above.

 What Affects Your Yacht Insurance Premium

-Several factors influence how much you'll pay to insure your yacht in New Zealand.
+Several factors influence how much you will pay to insure your yacht in Australia.

 Vessel Value & Age

 Higher-value yachts cost more to insure.
-Older vessels (particularly those over 20-25 years) may face higher premiums or require a recent survey before cover is offered.
-Construction material matters - fibreglass, timber, steel, and aluminium hulls are priced differently.
+Older vessels (particularly those over 20 - 25 years) may face higher premiums or require a current marine survey before cover is offered.
+Construction material matters - fibreglass, timber, steel, aluminium, and composite hulls are each priced differently.

 📍

-Where your yacht is berthed affects your premium.
-Sheltered marina berths in the Hauraki Gulf attract lower premiums than exposed moorings or pile berths.
-Cyclone-prone areas in the upper North Island may carry higher storm damage risk.
+Where your yacht is berthed or moored directly affects your premium.
+Sheltered marina berths in well-maintained facilities attract lower premiums than exposed swing moorings or pile berths.
+Sydney Harbour, Pittwater, Gold Coast, and Whitsunday berths each carry different risk profiles.
+Cyclone-prone regions in northern Australia may attract seasonal loadings.

 🏁